 Quick Tip: Start CUET mock tests after completing at least 60% of the syllabus.
 Attempting mocks too early, before you have adequate coverage, can be demoralising and counterproductive.

-CUET UG 2026 is divided into three sections, each with a distinct nature and preparation approach.
-Understanding what each section tests and how to prepare for it specifically is one of the most important aspects of an effective CUET preparation strategy.
+CUET UG 2026 is divided into three sections, each requires a distinct preparation approach.
+Understanding what each section tests and how to prepare for it specifically.

 Section I offers 13 language options: English, Hindi, Marathi, Gujarati, Tamil, Telugu, Kannada, Malayalam, Urdu, Punjabi, Bengali, Odia, and Assamese.
 Most students choose English as their language paper; Hindi is the second most popular choice.